modelteam-ai/modelteam.ai/README_org.md

 ### 1. Setup

 - Run the setup script to download the dependencies and models to your local machine
+- This will create a virtual environment and install all the dependencies.
+It will not affect your system python.

 ```bash
 mkdir ~/modelteam